yuki-oyama/tristan2025-website/content/venue/_index.md

     - Book/take a bus from Naha Airport Terminal to "Orion Hotel Motobu Resort & Spa" or "Kanehide Kise Beach Palace".
     - Alight the bus at the bus stop "The Busena Terrace"
     - Book tickets [online](https://japanbusonline.com/en/Detail/14700010001/0/9472018001/9472018002/20250622) or at the [airport domestic terminal](https://okinawabus.com/en/ls/ls_carstop/) (open 11:00 - 18:00) - A reservation is required to board the bus.
+    - **At airport, the payment can be made only by cash.*
     - The bus departs from the bus stop 12 at the domestic terminal ([map](https://www.naha-airport.co.jp/en/access/bus/)).
     - [How to ride on a limousine bus](https://okinawabus.com/en/ls/ls_ridemethod/)
   - :bus: [OAS Resort liners (RSL・RSL Rapid #5, 9, 13, 17, 19, 21)](https://www.okinawa-shuttle.co.jp/en/)